-Grand Canyon University (GCU) seeks to serve all of its students equally.
-This plan is established in order to provide all students with equal access to GCU's programs, systems and facilities.
+Grand Canyon University (GCU) seeks to serve all its students equally, by proving equal access to GCU's programs, systems and facilities.
 SDS works with students that self-identify for services related to permanent disability issues, as well as temporary disability issues that may arise.
 As students transition from the high school setting, it is important that they are aware of the differences in disability services as they pursue their higher education goals.

-- IDEA/504 Plan/IEPs in High School: - The laws require that schools that identify a disability issue for a student work together with parents to formulate an individualized education plan to help students with achievement or to address accessibility issues.
+• IDEA/504 Plan/IEPs in High School:

+The laws require that schools that identify a disability issue for a student work together with parents to formulate an individualized education plan to help students with achievement or to address accessibility issues.
 In the K-12 setting, parents are the primary contact in determining what services their child needs.
-Parents or guardians work closely with teachers and other school officials to communicate about needs, get updates and monitor the provided services. - In Higher Education (Accommodations): - The student is responsible to advocate for themselves.
+Parents or guardians work closely with teachers and other school officials to communicate about needs, get updates and monitor the provided services.

+• In Higher Education (Accommodations): The student is responsible to advocate for themselves.
 They are required to self-identify for services by completing the accommodation request form and providing supporting documentation of their disability issue.
 Depending on the supporting documentation, accommodations in higher education are put in place on a case-by-case basis.
 The students participate in an interactive process to determine what their concerns are, and what reasonable accommodations may be available to them in the various environments and situations they will encounter as part of their experience at GCU.
 The University cannot assume or imply that an individual has a disability or is in need of services.
 Students also have the right to decline services if they prefer to not have accommodations in place for any reason.

 Students need to take an active role in understanding their accommodations and asking for assistance if clarification about their accommodations are needed.
-Student Disability Services works as their advocate to help them navigate issues, but the student needs to be proactive in communicating any concerns they have in order for SDS to assist them.
+Student Disability Services works as their advocate to help them navigate issues, but the student needs to be proactive in communicating any concerns they have for SDS to assist them.
+Only the Student Disability Services office can approve or modify accommodations.
+Therefore, if a student finds that their circumstances have changed or that their accommodations are no longer meeting their needs, the student is responsible for contacting Student Disability Services to reengage in the interactive process and determine potential options.